 Considered as the national drink, beer is a true symbol of Czech culture and its authentic Eastern art of living.
 For instance, the history of brewing in Bohemia dates back from the 9th century, where this beverage was originally mainly linked to monasteries and castles (like this neogothic Hluboka castle, pictured here).

 Although, the first non-Trappist brewery was founded in 1118 and logically in 2008, the Czech beer obtained the European IGP label (Protected Geographical Indication), for a better protection of this ancestral know-how.
 Indeed, this long-winded industry mostly relies on an abundant production of high quality hops and malt, and now operate about fifty breweries and more than 270 micro breweries.
 Many of these structures are now distributed in France by the Bières Tchèques, and we’re glad to introduce these jewels from the East.
-By Alex Plato
+By AP

 First of all, we thank this collective of breweries represented by Les Bières Tchèques, the principal French importer of Czech beers, to have presented us their various prestigious or wannabe breweries.
 This company, located in Vendée, also imports the local beer dispensers, conceived by Lindr.
 For your information, Les Bières Tchèques is able to give to drink to everybody with its 25,000 HL of beers displayed per year, mostly distributed throughout France and through its different distribution networks.
 Now, let’s have a look among the choice offered of the different houses, all dedicated to pursue a real tradition!